Reporting In

 Other then Monday (evening meal only) and Saturday (morning and noon only), three meals will be provided each day.
 If you have special dietary needs, be sure to inform the city counselor.

-The Wolves Den at the student center will also be available at limited times (3:15-5:15, 6:30-7:45, and 9:00-10:30), and participants can eat there as well.
-Some city counselors MAY allow delivery of pizza or other foods to the rooms, but it should be cleared with them first.
+The Wolves Den at the student center will also be available at limited times (3:15-5:15, 6:30-7:45, and 9:00-10:30), and participants can eat there as well - though this is not covered as part of Boys State, and the student will need to purchase this themselves.

 Flag raising/retirement